Twisted Yang-Baxter sets, cohomology theory, and application to knots: Introduction

+with $\id_X: X \to X$ being the identity map in $X$.
+Solutions to the Yang-Baxter equation enable the construction of knot invariants \cite{MR939474, MR990215}, such as the Jones polynomial \cite{MR908150}.
+Algebraic structures like racks, quandles \cite{MR638121, MR672410}, and biquandles \cite{MR1973514, MR1721925} also serve as solutions to the Yang-Baxter equation.

+In \cite{MR1990571}, a comprehensive homological theory of quandles was established, utilizing quandle cocycles to create state-sum invariants for codimension $2$-embeddings.
+Advancing this work, \cite{MR2128041} develops a homology theory for the Yang-Baxter sets through the application of Yang-Baxter coloring of cubical complexes, and invariants of knots are defined by use of biquandle cocycles.
+Additionally, \cite{MR3381331} proposes a graphical approach to define a homology theory for Yang-Baxter sets.
+Remarkably, \cite{MR3835755} proves that both the cubical complex and graphical approaches give rise to the same homology theory.

+In \cite{MR1990571}, a quandle cocycle was pivotal in proving that the $2$-twist spun trefoil knot is non-invertible.
+The remarkable potential of quandle cocycle invariants is further highlighted in \cite{MR1984465}, where they were used to determine the exact triple point number of the $2$-twist spun trefoil knot, which is four.
+Additionally, \cite{MR2119028} proves the existence of infinitely many non-invertible knotted surfaces by employing quandle cocycle invariants associated with Mochizuki’s $3$-cocycles \cite{MR1960136}.
+These findings underscore the profound implications of quandle cocycle invariants in knot theory.

-In this article, we introduce a notion of twisted set-theoretic Yang-Baxter solution, which is a triplet $(X,f,R)$, where $(X,R)$ is a Yang-Baxter set and $f:X \to X$ an automorphism of $(X,R)$.
-For instance, twisted biquandles are such examples.
-Using a graphical approach, we introduce a (co)homology theory for it, and use cocycles of twisted biquandles in amalgamation with Alexander numbering to construct state-sum invariant of knots and knotted surfaces.
-Furthermore, we also introduce a twisted version of (co)homology theory of Yang-Baxter set and give its applications to knots.
+In this article, we introduce a notion of twisted set-theoretic Yang-Baxter solution.
+A twisted set-theoretic Yang-Baxter solution consists of a triplet $(X,f,R)$, where $(X,R)$ denotes a Yang-Baxter set and $f:X \to X$ is an automorphism of $(X,R)$.
+We introduce a (co)homology theory for this concept using a graphical approach.
+Subsequently, we apply this theory to define cohomology for twisted biquandles.
+We then employ cocycles of twisted biquandles, along with Alexander numbering, to formulate a state-sum invariant for knots and knotted surfaces.
+We compute a state-sum invariant of $2$-twist spun trefoil and of its reverse orientation.

 Throughout the paper we refer to knots and links by the generic term “knots”.